 3. From your standpoint, what’s one do-able thing that you think the committee can tackle in the near term and long term?

 Chair Kilmer: One issue the Select Committee can make progress on is technology.
 Congress must deal with 21st-century problems – but far too often, we are held back by a 20th-century technology infrastructure.
-Whether it’s making a centralized place online that folks can find committee votes or modernizing the disclosure system so its easier to track who is lobbying for what, there is plenty we can do to make Congress more open and accessible to the public.
+Whether it’s making a centralized place online that folks can find committee votes or modernizing the disclosure system so it’s easier to track who is lobbying for what, there is plenty we can do to make Congress more open and accessible to the public.

 Looking forward, we also think there’s a lot of room for improvement in how we retain a diverse staff.
 Capitol Hill has extremely high turnover rates – if we want the best and brightest minds working in our government, we need to make sure our pay, benefits, etc. match that of competing industries.